 Then, if they need something, they’re all over God for whatever they need.

 But they completely ignore the fact that, the whole time, GOD needs something and expects something from us: holiness.

-Today's prayer and prayer 7, the last post in the series, will both deal with the topic of holiness.
+Today’s prayer–and also prayer 7, the last prayer in the series–will both deal with the topic of holiness.

 God expects us to live holy lives.